Scottie35/PikaJS/README.md

 	$('div.some_class').contains(el);
 	$('div.some_class').contains($('div.your_class'));

-	Does 'div.some_class' contain Pika selected el?
+	Does 'div.some_class' (one or more) contain Pika selected el?
 Returns boolean

 #### .attr